satori-com/mzbench/doc/scenarios.md

 ```

-# Standard library
+# Standard Library

-All the following statements are built-in and can be used with any worker.
+**Standard library** is a set of statements available in any scenario, even if no worker is defined.

 ## Environment variables substitution